fortran-lang/stdlib/CONTRIBUTING.md

 Please provide as much details and context as possible.
 If applicable, include a mocked-up snippet of what the output or behavior would look like with this feature implemented.
 “Crazy,” out-of-the-box ideas are especially welcome.
-It’s quite possible that we are not considering an unusually creative solution.
+It is quite possible we have not considered such solutions yet.

 ## Workflow